 Saunas of all types help the muscles release waste products built up from the impacts of exercise, and they promote circulation and the flow of lymphatic fluids.
 For workout recovery, sitting in a sauna for about 15-20 minutes is enough.
 Longer than that, you may sweat out extra electrolytes, leaving you feeling a bit dehydrated.
 Wait until after your workout to hit the sauna or steam room.
 Using them before your workout can put you at risk for injuries, and most of the benefits come from sitting in a sauna post-workout.

 You can make your own ice bath at home but make sure you keep track of the temperature.
 Starting at about 55-60℉ for ten deep breath cycles is a good place to start, and as you get used to it, you can decrease the temperature and increase the amount of time.
 Be sure to stay within safe limits!
-Cold plunges can have intense effects on the body and do come with risks.
+Ice plunges can have intense effects on the body and do come with risks.

-Some people will combine the sauna with a cold plunge and vice versa.
-The warmth opens your blood vessels while the cold constricts them, creating a kind of pumping action that brings healthy oxygenated blood to any stagnant areas, gets lymphatic fluids moving, and may help move waste products out of sore muscles.
+Some people will combine the sauna with a cool plunge and vice versa.
+The warmth opens your blood vessels while the ice constricts them, creating a kind of pumping action that brings healthy oxygenated blood to any stagnant areas, gets lymphatic fluids moving, and may help move waste products out of sore muscles.
 Make sure you discuss this with a doctor before trying it, especially if you have any health conditions.

 The Essential Element

-Knowing a few go-to methods to help your body recover post-workout will help you maintain strength and flexibility and can help promote cellular health in your muscles and joints.
+Knowing a few go-to methods to help your body recover post-workout will help you maintain strength and flexibility and can help promote health in your muscles and joints.
 Even simply giving your muscles a rest is a vital part of the workout and is crucial to staying fit and keeping your muscles in a state of health.
 Useful workout supplements such as Hydration and Ee’s plant-based Organic Protein can help you stay energized before and after a workout or other physical activity that may push you to your limits.